upitroma/TBAG/README.md

 # Breakdown
 ? = not sure about

-# Why does vs code hate me?
+# Why does vs code hate me? plz help

 Questions that need to be answered before starting:
 * Is the game going to run on the server or client